smashie420/Zoom-Auto-Joiner/README.md

 - Change settings to your desire

 # Time examples
-The times are formatted like this HH:MM:SS AM/PM "regularTime": "HH:MM:SS AM/PM",
+The times are formatted like this HH:MM:SS AM/PM<br>
+"regularTime": "HH:MM:SS AM/PM",

-Lets say your class starts at 9:50 AM
+Lets say your class starts at 9:50 AM<br>
 "regularTime": "09:50:00 AM",

-Lets say your class starts at 2:00 PM
+Lets say your class starts at 2:00 PM<br>
 "regularTime": "02:00:00 PM",